urakubo/Dojo-standalone/Workflows.md

 2. Launch the UNI-EM.

-3. Select "Segmentation → 2DNN" from a UNI-EM dropdown menu to lauch a dialogue that is named as 2D DNN (**Fig. 2a**).
+3. Select "Segmentation → 2DNN" from a UNI-EM dropdown menu to launch a dialogue that is named as 2D DNN (**Fig. 2a**).
 	- Select Training tab (**Fig. 2b**).
 	- Confirm that "Image Folder" targets [UNI-EM]/data/_2DNN_training_images (**Fig. 2c**), "Segmentation Folder" targets [UNI-EM]/data/_2DNN_ground_truth (**Fig. 2d**), and "Checkpoint Folder" targets [UNI-EM]/data/_2DNN_model_tensorflow (**Fig. 2e**).
 	- Select "resnet" from the tab menu in the middle (**Fig. 2f**), and Set "N res blocks" as 16.
 This is because Resnet is one of the best network tolopgies for mitochondria segmentation (Ref 1).